Epiforge/Extensions/Design/direct-subscription.md

 The analyser is a public type a caller can instantiate against an `ExpressionObserverOptions`, and ask about an expression without observing it.
 An observer holds its own instance and uses it for its own decisions; nothing about that is privileged.

+It takes options rather than an observer, and the distinction is not cosmetic.
+An observer is a live object holding caches, graphs and subscriptions, and requiring one to answer a question about a configuration would mean building a machine to ask about its settings.
+It would also force a cycle: an observer holding an analyser holding that same observer, established mid-constructor, at the moment the object is least ready to be read.

 Three things follow from making it public rather than internal.

 **Tests can assert eligibility directly.** Instead of inferring from behaviour that an observation probably took the fast path, a test states that the expression is eligible under these options, and thereby knows what the observer will do with it.
 Every subsequent assertion in that test is then about the mechanism it intended to exercise, rather than about whichever mechanism happened to be chosen.